Decide how much recovery the finish needs

 • For two nights, use market or restaurant plans only after the office and Cathedral are solved.

-One night is enough when official steps, Cathedral time, and dinner can stay close together.
+One night is enough only when official steps, Cathedral time, and dinner can stay close together.

 • Old-town hotels reduce movement and make the finish feel complete.